mortazavilab/cosmos-cluster6/README.md

    return (num1 + num2)
 sum(5,6) # now sum() is an example of a user-defined function

-# In contrast, a method is associated with an object.
 # EVERYthing in python is an "object", including libraries like pandas
 # syntax:
 # class ClassName: